ministryofjustice/cloud-platform-user-docs/03-monitoring-an-app/002-how-to-create-alarms.md

 To create your own custom alert you'll need to fill in the template below and deploy it to your namespace (tip: you can check rules in your namespace by running `kubectl get prometheusrule -n <namespace>`).

 - Create a file called `prometheus-custom-rules-<application_name>.yaml`
-- Copy in the below and replace the required values in brackets.
-The `<team_name>` value under `severity` is the value you were passed earlier.
+- Copy in the template below and replace the bracket values, specifying the requirements of your alert.
+The `<team_name>` field is the value you were passed earlier.

 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: PrometheusRule